forestgrape/coronavirus/index.md

 * Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.
 * Across the world no Covid-19 hotspot has been observed in regions with a lot of cattle farming.
 Teheran, Madrid, Mailand and New York are all well away from cattle farming regions.

-A possible explanation is that in cattle farming areas bovine coronavirus (BCoV)  are often transmitted to humans and/or interact in some way with endemic HCoVs such that the immune system is trained to fight betacoronaviruses.
-Increased infections and the following build up of some form of resistance could occur regularly or just once as a infant and possibly induce lifelong increased protection.
+A possible explanation is that in cattle farming areas bovine coronavirus (BCoV)  are often transmitted to humans and/or interact in some way with endemic HCoVs such that the immune system is trained to fight Betacoronaviruses.
+Increased infections and the following build up of some form of resistance could occur regularly or just once as an infant and possibly induce lifelong increased protection.
 Such an immune protection could explain why some people experience no (asymptomatic) or only few symptoms.

 That infections from coronaviruses can elicit immune protection (more precisely a serum conversion) to other coronaviruses has been observed by [Van der Hoek et al.](#vanderhoek2012) as follows:
 * OC43 -protects-> HKU1 (only unidirectional)